 - black pepper (freshly ground)- This will add some subtle bite and flavor.

 What Vegetables Can You Add To make This More Hearty?

 If wanting more vegetables, you can add 1/2 cup each celery and carrot and sauté them with with the onion until tender.

 The night before, sort through the pound of great northern white beans and discard any debris or cracked beans.
 Add the beans to a large bowl and cover with 6 cups of cool water.
 Allow the beans to soak for at least 6 hours or over night.
 During this time the beans will double in size and soften a bit.

 Before preparing the soup, drain the beans and set off to the side.

 Heat a dutch oven over medium to medium-low heat.
 Measure 1 teaspoon olive oil into the pot and add in 1 diced medium onion (about a cup, give or take) with a pinch of kosher salt.
-Stir and cook 5 to 8 minutes.
+Stir and sauté for 5 to 8 minutes or until softened.

 Next add in 1 large clove of fresh garlic that has been minced, 4 sprigs of fresh thyme and a bay leaf.
 Then stir and cook for 1 minute.